 - Show genuine interest in what the other person is saying.
 Be curious.

 I’ve also compiled some concrete strategies from Stephen Covey for empathic listening and from Vital Smarts for “power-listening.”
 The tips above are table stakes for everyday conversations, and these skills are specifically beneficial for conversations that might be more difficult, more significant or more emotional.
-Effective listening is a skill that every leader should work on to improve company productivity.
+Using Effective listening strategies is a skill that every leader should work on to improve company productivity.

 Listening tips for difficult or emotional conversations: